I ran Ornith 1.0 on DGX Spark and compared its Japanese language performance with Gemma 4 / Nemotron

 | 9B Dense (bf16) | ◎ Comfortable | ~18 GB, fits within ~30+ GB including KV cache |

-| 35B MoE (bf16) | △ Tight | ~70 GB, fits in unified memory but ~100 GB including KV cache, little headroom |
+| 35B MoE (bf16) | △ Tight | ~70 GB; fits in unified memory, but ~100 GB including KV cache — little headroom |

-| 35B MoE (FP8) | ◎ Works | ~36 GB, ~50-60 GB including KV cache, a realistic line |
+| 35B MoE (FP8) | ◎ Works | ~36 GB, ~50-60 GB including KV cache — a realistic line |

-| 35B MoE (GGUF Q4_K_M) | ◎ Light | ~20-25 GB via llama.cpp, treated as reference |
+| 35B MoE (GGUF Q4_K_M) | ◎ Light | ~20-25 GB via llama.cpp — treated as reference |

-| 397B MoE (FP8) | × Single node impossible | ~400 GB, requires multi-node of 2+ nodes |
+| 397B MoE (FP8) | × Single node infeasible | ~400 GB, requires multi-node setup of 2+ nodes |

 Setting Up the Verification Environment

-For this run, I used vllm/vllm-openai:latest from Docker Hub (vLLM 0.23.0).
+This time I used Docker Hub's vllm/vllm-openai:latest (vLLM 0.23.0).

-The vLLM startup command looks like this:
+The vLLM launch command looks like this:

 docker run -d \